 \section{Large Large set axioms}

 There is no reason to refrain from defining larger large sets.
 Hence we define stronger large set axioms.
 We have two ways of defining large cardinals above measurable cardinals: elementary embeddings and ultrafilters.
-However, proofs involving ultrafilters usually need the law of excluded middle.
-For example, consider the claim that if there is a non-principal, $\kappa$-complete ultrafilter over $\kappa$ then $\kappa$ is regular.
-The standard proof starts from assuming that $\kappa$ is singular and derives the contradiction.
-The authors, at least, do not know how to translate the above proof into a constructive one.
-Unlike ultrafilters, elementary embeddings allow positive results on large sets even under the constructive setting.
-For example, we will see in \autoref{Corollary:CriticalSetsModelsIZFIEA} that if $K$ is a transitive set satisfying a moderate property and a `critical point' of an elementary embedding $j \colon V\to M$, then $K$ is a model of $\mathsf{IZF+pIEA}$ and more.
+On a fundamental level, ultrafilters make use of the law of excluded middle because either a set or its complement must be in the ultrafilter.
+This means that it is possible to prove that a set is in the ultrafilter by showing that a different set is not in the ultrafilter, an inherently nonconstructive principle.
+On a more structural note, the ultrafilter characterization does not immediately entail the existence of smaller large set notions.
+For example, it is well-known that it is possible to have a model of $\ZF$ in which there is a non-principal, countably complete ultrafilter over $\omega_1$.
+To obtain the consistency of inaccessible cardinals from this, one is then obliged to work in an inner model, which adds additional complexity to the arguments.

-Furthermore, associating ultrafilters with elementary embeddings relies on \L o\'s's theorem.
-However, Howard \cite{Howard1975} proved that the combination of the Boolean Prime Ideal Theorem and \L o\'s's theorem implies the Axiom of Choice.
-Hence \L o\'s's theorem can consistently fail even in $\mathsf{ZF}$.
-For these reasons, we will use elementary embeddings to access stronger large cardinals above measurable cardinals.
+Unlike ultrafilters, the embedding characterization will give direct, positive results on large sets even when working in a weak constructive setting.
+For example, we will see in \autoref{Corollary:CriticalSetsModelsIZFIEA} that, over $\IKP$, if $K$ is a transitive set (which satisfies some minor additional assumptions) which is a `critical point' of an elementary embedding $j \colon V\to M$, then $K$ is a model of $\mathsf{IZF+pIEA}$ and more.
+Therefore, we will use the elementary embedding characterizations to access the notions of measurable cardinals and stronger principles.